Are Politicians Responsive to Mass Shootings? Evidence from U.S. State Legislatures: Should Mass Shootings Cause Changes in Legislator's Behavior?

+However, it is also possible that partisan polarization on gun policy places constraints on the behaviors of legislators that mass shootings are not sufficiently capable of dislodging.
+In the cycle of ``outrage-action-reaction'' that characterizes the politics of gun policy in the United States \citep{spitzer_politics_gun_2023}, Democrats face constant pressure to restrict access to firearms while Republicans face pressure to defend gun rights.
+This cyclical nature ensures a stagnant policy environment, especially given the polarized nature of state legislatures during this period \citep{rogers2017electoral, phillips_who_runs_for_congress_2022, shor2011ideological}.
+For legislators already at a party's ideological extreme on gun policy, further movement in their party's preferred direction may be constrained by ceiling effects, while movement toward the opposing party's position would require overcoming substantial partisan barriers.
+However, not all legislators occupy these extreme positions, so the strength of such constraints may vary across contexts, which could result in heterogeneous treatment effects.

-The results from our qualitative interviews suggest that partisan polarization may play a substantial role in informing the responsiveness of legislators to mass shootings that occur within their respective districts.
-Legislator E, a Democrat, spoke about how partisan polarization certainly dictated their reaction to the shooting in their district, saying ``[I was] trying to walk that very fine line because of political differences in a community that’s more conservative.
-There were definitely some families [of victims] that were a little more Second Amendment oriented than others.''
-Legislator C, a Republican, spoke about the role of partisan polarization more bluntly, explaining what their party told them after the shooting: ``I was told directly, if I speak about [gun control], it's going to cost \$1,000,000 per Tweet.
-For us to defend you in the next election, it's going to cost 1,000,000 bucks a Tweet.''
-The direct threat of sanctions from party leadership that would affect a legislator's campaign warchest suggests that any sort of defection --- even one as mundane as a Tweet --- from policy positions preferred by the party would result in severe consequences.\footnote{We cannot confirm the veracity of Legislator C's claims about sanctions threatened by the California GOP.
+Additionally, party discipline or interest-group pressure, for example, may discourage deviation even among legislators with some ideological room to move.
+Gun rights advocates maintain exceptionally high levels of political organization \citep{lacombe_political_2019}, pay close attention to policy shifts \citep{lacombe_gun_2019}, and legislators on either side of the issue benefit from significant industry-related campaign contributions \citep{baldwin2025gunPACs, richards_guns_2017}.
+Legislators risk alienating these powerful constituencies and jeopardizing their reelection chances if they break with party orthodoxy \citep{NBERw20253}.
+Legislator C (R) described a direct threat from party leadership following a shooting in their district: ``I was told directly, if I speak about [gun control], it's going to cost \$1,000,000 per Tweet.
+For us to defend you in the next election, it's going to cost 1,000,000 bucks a Tweet.''\footnote{We cannot confirm the veracity of Legislator C's claims about sanctions threatened by the California GOP.
 We can, however, confirm that Legislator C did not post a single Tweet related to a firearms policy proposal until 181 days after the shooting.
-This Tweet was expressing opposition to a permissive policy.}
+This Tweet was expressing opposition to a permissive policy.} Such constraints may prevent legislators from translating personal reactions into changes in voting behavior, even when they are not at the ideological limit.